 - Remote sensing of water quality parameters

-- Influence of Land use and Land Cover, and precipitation on water quality
+- Determining the influence of land use & land cover, and precipitation on water quality

-- Source-tracking pollutants using CDOM and Parafac modeling
+- Source-tracking pollutants using CDOM & parallel factor modeling

 - GR 4333/6333 Remote Sensing of the Physical Environment